jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 If you're somewhere without a lot of people, you might have to move if being happy is important to you.
 Normally I’d say “see lesson 1” but this particular point is beyond negotiation.
 See lesson 18.

-### 18\.
+## 18\.
 Nurture your relationships

 No matter how much money you make or how good a time you are having, if you don’t have people you like to share it with then it's meaningless.

-This is one of those pieces of advice equally applies to men and women.
+This is one of those pieces of advice that equally applies to men and women.
 Sure, men don't need to spend ***as much*** time with other people, they still need some connections.

 We all need people to share the ups with and help us during the downs.
 There have been numerous studies to [show the value of social connections on health and longevity.](https://www.takingcharge.csh.umn.edu/why-personal-relationships-are-important){: target="_blank" rel="noopener noreferrer"}

 It is a special kind of torture to be around people but not really feel connected with them.

-### 19\.
+## 19\.
 Remember that you're judged by the company you keep

 Want to know the character of a person?
 Look at the length and caliber of their friendships.
 Look at the social circle of the most respected men; they do not keep people around who around them who do not reflect their values.